Friday, September 15, 2006

 Larry Brannon - Winslow Mortimer - National Newspaper Syndicate - daily strip - 1961-68 (Alberto Becattini says it ran in the Toronto Star - did it appear in any US newspapers?)

 Lars And June - Ray Rhamey - Ray Gross Enterprises - daily strip - 1977-78

 The Last Straw - Dan Juravich - Superior Features - weekly strip - 1983-present

-The Late Late War - Fred Fredericks - Adcox Associates - daily strip - 1960 (Alberto Becattini says it ran in the Elizabeth (NJ) Daily Journal - anyone have samples?)
+The Late Late War - Fred Fredericks - Adcox Associates - daily strip - 1960 (found in Hayward Review)

 Laughing Gas - Bill Freyse - Feature Sales Syndicate - daily strip - 1937-38

 Laura Good - Ellis Eringer and Russ Manning - Crown Features - Sunday strip - 1960 (Alberto Becattini says it ran in Shopping Bag/Family Funnies, a weekly magazine distributed in southern California supermarkets)

 Law And Disorder - George Koukos - Creators Syndicate - daily strip - 2000